Krishna-7781/CIS-Hackathon/README.md

 * If **all 4 servers are overloaded**:

-  * ⚠️ Alert message is shown
+  * ⚠️ Alert message is triggered
   * ⛔ Simulation stops

 ---